Joanneyoung01/Joanneyoung01/README.md

 ## Hobbies and Interests

 - I love staying fit and healthy by going to the gym.
 I am a member at At Your Beat Dance Studio and Base Dance studios, where I go to dance classes a few times a week.
 I also like to mix this up with Yoga and Pilates.
 - I reguarly go to tech events in London, such as Codebar and Developher when I meet and network with others in similar industries.
-Since lockdown I have been going to the Developher virtual meet ups.
+Since lock down I have been going to the Developher virtual meet ups.
 - I volunteer for a charity - Re-engage ([www.reengage.org.uk](http://www.reengage.org.uk/)).
 This is a charity which connects volunteers to older citizens in the local community (usually 75+) in a bid to tackle loneliness and isolation among the elders.
 The group co-ordinator role is to organise tea parties for a small group of elders on a monthly basis on weekends.
 My final project at Makers was based on my volunteer work.
 - I have always been one for getting involved in multiple aspects of company life from social committees to Corporate Social Responsibility societies.
 I have been part of every social committee for every company I have worked for, even stemming back to university life where I was on the social secretary for the Leeds University Cheerleaders.